customgento/module-default-store-code-remover-m2/README.md

 # CustomGento_DefaultStoreCodeRemover

-Magento 2 module for hiding default store code.
+Magento 2 module for hiding the store code in the default store.

 ## Description